Successful Container Gardening. How to maintain and create beautiful, wonderful hanging baskets or container plants at any time of the year.

 It’s amazing how many folks ask “how much should I water my container plants”?
 Well… It depends on the type of plants you are using and the season.

-Tips to watering container plants
+Tips for watering container plants

 Succulents – About once or twice per month and make sure to soak them thoroughly before watering again.
-This includes cactus, agave, aloe-vera, and most drought-tolerant type plants.
+This includes cactus, agave, aloe vera, and most drought-tolerant type plants.

 Everything else indoors – Water about 2-3 times per week.
 More often during the mid-summer heat.
 Indoor succulents and cacti about 1-2 times per month.
 Take your indoor plants outdoors every couple of months or so that they can benefit from the best natural light possible… the sunshine.

 Outdoor Plants in Containers – All containers retain heat especially during the summertime.
 It’s best to water almost daily for good vigorous growth during mid-summer.